shriram/racket-embed-images-in-source-text/README.md

 This library provides a "reader extension" to address this problem.
 Using `#reader "image-reader.rkt" …` makes the subsequent expression (in `…`) use this special reader extension.
 The reader extension is invoked using the `µ` reader key (on a Mac, you can easily type this as Command-m).
 The `µ` must be followed by a uuencoded byte-string following a certain format.
 The reader then automatically turns this into an image value.

-The best way to understand the difference is to look at these two files:
+The best way to understand the difference is to look at these two files side-by-side:

 * [examples](examples.rkt)
 * [examples as images](examples-as-images)

-The latter (which you can't view outside DrRacket) has embedded images visible as images in DrRacket.
+The latter (which you can't view outside DrRacket) has embedded images visible *as images* in DrRacket.
 The former has the same images embedded using this reader.
-The images are not visible without rendering, but *everything else* in the file is readable by all our usual tools.
+The images are not meaningful without rendering, but *everything else* in the file is readable by all our usual tools (including outside DrRacket).
+It's worth noting that an embedded image is a (byte-)string, and hence can be skipped/copied/etc. using standard s-expression editor operations.

 # How